 (b) To address the findings set forth in subsection (a), and subject to appropriation, the Department

 establish and fund treatment strategies to meet the developmental, social, and educational

 needs of high-risk pregnant adolescents and shall do the

 (1) To the maximum extent feasible and appropriate,

-utilize existing programs and funding rather than create new, duplicative programs and services.
+utilize existing services and funding rather than create new, duplicative services.

 (2) Include plans for coordination and collaboration

 with existing perinatal substance use disorder services.

 (3) Include goals and objectives for reducing the

 (4) Be culturally and linguistically appropriate to